 Funding for my kindergarten

-Funding for each service will range between:
+Funding for each service ranges between:

 This information is necessary for the Department to understand the educational needs of children and services across Victoria, and determine how funding will be allocated in future years.